FROM OUR FOUNDER

 I thank God in His precious Son’s name, Jesus Christ, for allowing me the ongoing opportunity to plant a seed of hope in our young people."

 TAMMIE LANG CAMPBELL

-She is the recipient of the: Aetna Insurance/ Magic Johnson, Jefferson, Top 25 Women of Houston, The Houston Sun’s Woman of Power and Purpose, YMCA Minority Achievers, North Houston Frontiers’ Drum Major, Community of Faith Greatness Inspiring Greater, Anti-Defamation League and National NAACP-Kraft Foods Image awards.
+As an agent of hope, Campbell’s service through the Foundation has not gone unnoticed.
+She served on Harvard University’s Civil Rights Project: School-to-Prison Pipeline Roundtable Discussion and is currently serving on the transition committee for Harris County District Attorney Kim Ogg.
+Campbell is the first female president of NAACP-Missouri City & Vicinity Branch and served as the Education Chair of Texas State NAACP Conference.
+She is the recipient of the: Aetna Insurance/ Magic Johnson, Jefferson, Top 25 Women of Houston, The Houston Sun’s Woman of Power and Purpose, Jasper, TX Key to the City, YMCA Minority Achievers, North Houston Frontiers’ Drum Major, Anti-Defamation League and National NAACP-Kraft Foods Image awards.
 In 2005 and 2006, Campbell was recognized in Sophisticate’s Black Hair Magazine as the “Role Model Beyond Beauty”, among celebrities: Gabrielle Union, Beyoncé, Oprah, Halle Berry, Patti LaBelle and civil rights leader, Rosa Parks.
 She has also been recognized by both Texas and Hawaii House of Representatives.

-Tammie, a graduate of Alcorn State University, considers her two adult children, Shar-day and Dennis Jr., as her greatest blessings.
+Campbell, a graduate of Alcorn State University, considers her two adult children, Shar-day and Dennis Jr., as her greatest blessings.